whglamrock/leetcode_series/readme.md

 ##### Merge Sort
 Merge sort usually should not be needed, but it is needed the question is likely to a hard one.
 * [lc327: Count of Range Sum](https://leetcode.com/problems/count-of-range-sum/)

+##### Backtracking
+Some questions with backtracking tag sometimes can be solved in top-down DFS way.
+E.g., [lc140: Word Break II](https://leetcode.com/problems/word-break-ii/)